 Education: BSc Psychology and MSc Psychological Research Methods - University of Exeter, UK.

-SLV.Global Placement: Mental Health Placement, June 2014
+SLV.Global Placement: Advanced Placement, June 2014

 Current Role: Since my placement with SLV.Global I returned to university to finish my undergraduate degree and then I carried on and did a MSc in Psychological Research Methods.
 During my masters I volunteered as an Assistant Psychologist with Virgin Care and a Grief Support Worker with a local charity called Balloons.
 I also did some voluntary work as a research assistant and at Headway Devon working with individuals with brain injury.
 After I finished my masters I became a Graduate Teaching Assistant within the Psychology department at the University of Exeter.
 I have just started my PhD at Exeter which is examining how psychological therapies (Cognitive Behavioural Therapy and Behavioural Activation) work to treat depression.